HelenDrug/100-days-of-code/log.md

 ### Day 50: April 18, 2020
 ##### React
 **Today's Progress**: Continued to watch React course at Pluralsight and was working with data by making a small app.
 But the most exciting is that today is 50 DAYS out of 100! that im coding for at least 1 hour!!!!!
 YAY me - halfway through :)

+### Day 51: April 19, 2020
+##### React
+**Today's Progress**: Continued to watch React course at Pluralsight and understood better now how to take input from the user and interract with it.
+Also I learned how to work with Ajax calls.
+This #React course is the best in explanation so far :)